collinkleest/remote-release/README.md

     # Release command to run in the context of the repo
     # optional (defaults to docker compose down && docker compose up -d)
     command: ''
+    # Amount of time alloted until the command times out
+    # optional (defaults to 15m)
+    command_timeout: ''
 ```

 ### For releasing (internal use)